 Many high school Design and Technology students are required to draw exploded drawings, which show components ‘pulled apart,’ so you can see how the items fit together.
-An exploded drawing may be a formal isometric drawing or orthographic drawing completed using the drawing board or a freehand sketch.
+An exploded drawing is often isometric or orthographic (but can be other methods, such as planometric too).

 Guidelines for exploded drawings:

-• Centre lines are sometimes used to make it clear where the parts were pulled out from;
+- Centre lines are often used to make it clear where the parts were pulled out from

 Note: You must be able to read an exploded drawing and then draw the item once all pieces have been assembled.